How to Sanitize and Disinfect a Washer and Dryer

 Clean the Exterior of the Washer

-Finally, clean the exterior of the washer—top, front, and sides—by wiping it down with a solution of chlorine bleach and hot water.
+Finally, clean the exterior of the washer—top, front, and sides—by wiping it down with a solution of a mild cleanser and hot water.
 Rinse with clean water, and dry with a soft cloth.

 How to Sanitize a Washer Without Chlorine Bleach

 Choose one method of cleaning and disinfecting a washer and dryer.
 Never mix cleaning chemicals.

 How to Sanitize a Dryer

 If contaminated laundry has been placed in a clothes dryer on the low heat or air-only cycle, there is the possibility of cross-contamination with the next load of laundry.
 Plus, if certain chemicals or petroleum products were involved, there is even the possibility of fire.
 The dryer should be thoroughly cleaned and disinfected.

 Remove Lint From the Dryer Screen

 Wearing gloves, remove any lint from the lint screen, and safely dispose of it.
 The lint can be contaminated and cause skin irritation, among other issues.

 Mix a Cleaning Solution